 "Do you know Blue Willow?
 The world’s most popular china pattern ever, designed in 1790 by Thomas Minton in England and sent to China and India to be manufactured (a process that Europeans could not replicate for hundreds of years, by the way) for the black fermented tea dust that Chinese and Indians would not drink.
 The Blue Willow pattern so perfectly captured the Western imagination that they even invented a romantic legend of star-crossed lovers to go with it.”

 In Translation, we have a section that engages with, provides the barest hint of an answer, to a pressing question in the field: "In recent years, the chorus has swelled: Where are the women in translation?
 Why do they account for just one in four translated books published in the U.S.?”
 And in Art we juxtapose Bulgarian and U.S. American-based artists working in text and image to find resonance across borders.

-All-told DB23 brings you the work of 106 artists working in literature, visual, and audio mediums all around the world.
+All-told #23 brings you the work of 106 artists working in literature, visual, and audio mediums all around the world.
 It took the volunteer effort of a staff of more than thirty people, writers and artists in their own right, who work tirelessly towards the production of this virtual community space for artists, a true labor of artistic love.
 We hope that our labor, while economically unrewarded, is rewarding in its own particular way.
-And I hope that, if you, dear readers, dear community, have the ability you will consider becoming a subscriber to Drunken Boat through our new Patreon page.

-I’m so honored to be taking the helm of this Drunken Boat now, with the strength of the community and the brilliance of the work that Ravi built.
+I’m so honored to be taking the helm of this journal now.
 Here’s to our future, together.